The Crescent Hotel in the Ozark Mountain town of Eureka Springs is said to be the most haunted hotel in America!

 May of 1886 marked the opening of the opulent Crescent Hotel on its majestic hilltop location.
 It was built at a cost of almost $300,000 and was a showplace!

-(The quarry was across the river from the town of Beaver which is now known for the little Golden Gate Bridge of Arkansas.)
+(The quarry was across the river from the small town of Beaver which is now known for the little Golden Gate Bridge of Arkansas.)

 This mason turned ghost is called Michael by the hotel and many visitors actually request room 218 in hopes of experiencing paranormal activity.